 Rices Landing Gazebo located on the Mon River and in the center of town.
 Used for outdoor events, Riverfest, etc.

 Greene River Trail Head/Parking Lot accessing 5.2 miles of paved bike/walking trail along the Monongahela River.
 Click here for a brochure on our public trails.

-The Historical Sites:
+The Historical Attractions:

 Rices Landing Historic District was listed on the National Register of Historic Places in 1992.
 Portions of the text below were adapted from a copy of the original nomination document.
 Buildings from the river port era include the Methodist Episcopal Church built in 1873, an 1850s brick jail, and several vernacular wood houses from the Mid-to Late-Victorian period.

 The general store, an Art Deco bank, and an early Hudson-Rambler garage express the community's importance as a local commercial center for the distribution of goods and services relating with river transportation.
 Industrial resources are represented by the Y.A.
 Young Machine Shop, the Excelsior Pottery, and company houses once owned by the H.C.
 Frick Coke Company during the bituminous coal era.
 Monongahela River Lock #6, two brick lock keeper's houses from the 1930s, and concrete structures from the railroad period symbolize the significance of transportation to the development of Rice's Landing.
 Structures include the remains of Lock #6, a concrete bridge from 1914, a 1913 railroad bridge, and a 1913 railroad tunnel.

 W. A. Young Machine Shop and Foundry: located on Water Street in Rices Landing, the Foundry was built in 1900 by William A. Young.
 The Foundry is a prime example of America’s industrial heritage and is operated by the Historical Society.
 Open for tours, the Foundry is full of antique equipment and live demonstrations are performed.